mmazzarolo/chrome-another-tab/DEVLOG.md

 ### State management

 Since I'm planning to add a few features that need to share a global state between different components I had (wanted) to pick a state management library.
-Initially I thought about just using the `Context` API, maybe in conjuntion with the `useReducer` hook, but since in [my last project](https://github.com/mmazzarolo/just-tap) I fell in love (again) with Redux + TypeScript (and a few other related libraries) I decided to use them here as well.
+Initially I thought about just using the `Context` API, maybe in conjunction with the `useReducer` hook, but since in [my last project](https://github.com/mmazzarolo/just-tap) I fell in love (again) with Redux + TypeScript (and a few other related libraries) I decided to use them here as well.
 The libraries I'm planning to use are:

 - Redux